ggcarrots/django-carrots/source/python_xmas_tree.rst

-Lists and The ``for`` loop
+Lists and the ``for`` loop
 ==========================

 Loops will serve us to deal with such repetitive actions.
-Staying in the Christmas atmosphere, imagine for a moment that we are the Santa Claus and we have to deliver to everyone Christmas gifts.
+Staying in the Christmas atmosphere, imagine for a moment that we are the Santa Claus and we have to deliver Christmas gifts to everyone.

 As you know, Santa has a list of people who deserve gifts.
 The simplest approach to guarantee that no one is omitted, will be to check sequentially the list and deliver their gifts to one after another.